GOVERNMENT

 - "Resistance to green policies has broken out across Europe."

-- To read about the eco-backlash in each nation of Europe nation, click this link.
+- To read about the eco-backlash in each nation of Europe, click this link.

 Former President of the EU Jean Claude Juncker: